NicolaCortinovis/MLOPS_Project/task.md

 Write a logging system for the project

-### Exceptions ⏳
+### Exceptions ✅

-Write an exception handler for the project
+Write an exception handler for the project.
+Actually we can use `box.exceptions` to handle them in a easier way

-### Utils models ⏳
+### Utils models ✅

-Write a file containing common functions usded in different parts of the app
+Write a file containing common functions used in different parts of the app

 ###  Demo notebooks ⏳